sitefinitysteve/vue-diff-text/README.md

 ### Testing the Plugin

-The `demo/` folder contains a complete Vue 3 application for testing the plugin:
+The `demo/` folder contains a complete Vue 3 application for testing all components:

 1. **Interactive demo** - Edit text in real-time
-2. **Code comparison example** - See JavaScript code differences
+2. **Multiple diff types** - Compare all diff strategies side by side
+3. **Options testing** - Test different configuration options
-3. **Paragraph comparison** - Test with longer text blocks
+4. **Paragraph comparison** - Test with longer text blocks

 To run the demo:
 ```bash